oddmario/discord-rpc-proxy/README.md

 ## Warning
 This project exposes the Discord RPC server to the public interface of the machine running the server.
 Make sure to use a firewall to allow only the IP address of the receiving machine.
 The ports you have to restrict are `6462-6472`

-Any unauthorized access may result in full control over your Discord rich presence and potentially the whole Discord client (since the IPC server is exposed as well)
+Any unauthorized access may result in gaining full control over your Discord rich presence and potentially the whole Discord client (since the IPC server is exposed as well)